reworkcss/rework-vars/Readme.md

 A [Rework](https://github.com/visionmedia/rework) plugin to add support for the [W3C-style CSS variables](http://www.w3.org/TR/css-variables/) syntax.

 **N.B.** This is _not_ a polyfill.
-Variables are not scoped or dynamic.
-Every variable is in the global scope.
-Variables are replaced once, and then function as normal CSS values.
+This plugin aims to provide a future-proof way of using a _limited subset_ of the features provided by native CSS variables.

 ## Installation